Inderjit Vasudevan Moorthy

 Inderjit (born 24 October 1982) is an Indo Canadian entrepreneur and is also the founder and CEO of Muster Technologies, Inc.

 Early life

 Inderjit Vasudevan Moorthy was born in Chennai, Tamil Nadu, to Vasudevan Moorthy and Kamala Moorthy.
-He grew up in Anna Nagar, located in the north-western part of Chennai and did his schooling at SBOA Matriculation and Higher Seondary School until he dropped out at the age of 15.
+He grew up in Anna Nagar, located in the north-western part of Chennai and did his schooling at SBOA Matriculation and Higher Secondary School until he dropped out at the age of 15.

 Career

 In business from the age of 19, Inderjit started his career as a managing partner in a multimedia company named Black box which worked primarily on 2d-3d graphics.
 Other successful ventures of Inder include Second Satellite Business process outsourcing services and Treetop Consultancy Services, which were focused on providing voice and non-voice based BPO.

 Inderjit was quick to realize the business potential of social media branding and marketing, and he started as a freelance Social Media marketing agent in early 2010.
 Inder later partnered with one of the retail chain to start a Social media agency named IA Consulting which was later re-branded as Ikebana Consulting.